oskar-fornander/DEC-HEX-Converter/ordering.md

 To place your order, please choose one of the options below:

-1.  **Direct Email Order:** Send an email to [OFDesignSWE+order@gmail.com](mailto:OFDesignSWE+order@gmail.com?subject=Order%3A%20DEC-HEX%20Converter%20kit&body=%0D%0A%0D%0AModel%20(A%20or%20B)%3A%20%0D%0A%0D%0AMontage%20(DIY%20kit%20or%20pre-assembled)%3A%20%0D%0A%0D%0ANumber%20of%20units%3A%20%0D%0A%0D%0AName%20and%20Address%3A%20%0D%0A%0D%0AContact%20information%20(e-mail/phone)%3A%20%0D%0A%0D%0A) with the following information:
+1.  **Direct Email Order:** Send an email to [OFDesignSWE+order@gmail.com](mailto:OFDesignSWE+order@gmail.com?subject=Order%20for%3A%20DEC-HEX%20Converter%20Kit&body=%0D%0A%0D%0AModel%20(A%20or%20B)%3A%20%0D%0A%0D%0AAssembly%20(Kit%20or%20Pre-assembled)%3A%20%0D%0A%0D%0AQuantity%3A%20%0D%0A%0D%0AFull%20Name%20and%20Shipping%20Address%3A%20%0D%0A%0D%0AContact%20Information%20(email/phone)%3A%20%0D%0A%0D%0A) with the following information:
     * Which model(s) you wish to purchase (Model A, Model B, or both).
     * Whether you want the kit or a pre-assembled unit.
     * Your full name and shipping address.

-    I will respond with a confirmation and payment instructions (e.g., Swish or Bank Transfer).
+    I will reply with a confirmation and payment instructions.
+Payment will be made through PayPal; an invoice will be sent to your email.
+By paying this invoice, you are automatically covered by **PayPal's Buyer Protection**.
+I will ship the item as soon as payment is confirmed by PayPal.
+The fee for PayPal's Buyer Protection is included in the product price.

-2.  **Purchase via [E-HANDELSPLATTFORM/TRADERA/ETSY HÄR]:** You can also find my listings and complete the purchase directly through [Namn på plattformen].
+2.  **Purchase via TRADERA:** You can also find my listings and complete the purchase directly through Tradera.
+Purchases made through Tradera are covered by Tradera's Buyer Protection and shipping system, but a markup is applied to the price to cover the platform's fees. **Therefore, direct ordering is cheaper.**

-Beställning via Tradera: 658 SEK (599 kr + 59 kr frakt).
-Priset inkluderar Traderas plattformsavgift och köpskydd.
-Direktbeställning (E-post): 592 SEK (533 kr + 59 kr frakt).
-Rabatterat pris genom att undvika plattformsavgiften.
-Betalning via Swish (eller PayPal med dess egna avgifter).
-Viktigt: För direktbeställning gäller PayPals/Swish villkor för betalningssäkerhet.
+## International Shipping & Duties

+* **Shipping Zones:** We currently ship to **Sweden**, the **Nordic countries**, and the **European Union (EU)**.
+For shipping outside these areas, please contact us for a quote.
+* **Shipping Costs:** The shipping fee will be quoted in your confirmation email, based on your country.
+* **Customs and Taxes (Non-EU Customers):** All orders shipped **outside the EU** may be subject to import duties, customs taxes, and fees levied by the destination country. **The recipient is the importer of record and must comply with all laws and regulations of the destination country.
+All local duties, taxes, and fees are the responsibility of the customer.**
 ---

-**Important Notes:**
+## Important Notes:

 * This is a **hobby project**, and I offer no formal guarantee.
 However, please contact me immediately if you encounter any problems with the unit or the assembly process.
 * **Good luck and much joy** with your new converter!
+* **Contact & Support**: If you have questions about the products, code, or require assistance with assembly, please contact me directly at [OFDesignSWE@gmail.com](mailto:OFDesignSWE@gmail.com).

 /Oskar Fornander